ksgwxfan/climate-parser/README.md

 * Include SNWD (Snow Depth) in rankings
 * Add a record threshold for the ranking functions; truncating after a certain amount
   * if applied, it really would only have an effect on rain-days and snow-days as there are a lot of ties, and such the report can look very sloppy
-* All-time based ranks.
-  * `dayRankAllTime()` would retrieve the hottest/coldest/rainiest/snowiest days on record, regardless of month or day
-  * `monthRankAllTime()` would compare all months to each other, and return the ranks
 * Improvement of report aesthetics
   * add "--" for redundant snow values of 0 across all reports
 * I know I need to comment more in the code
 * Include least-snowiest years in year functions
 * Add ranks to month and year Stats functions
-* Add/check threshold to stat functions?
-* reduce redundancy of `metclmt` compiling by checking if I can remove the threshold bools
 * Value Search Statistics (some way that you can search for 90degree-plus days; days/months with x-amount or more of precip)
 * Revamp month and year stats functions to give broader-base of data; more of a table-summary, perhaps
 * Make an annual Average Temperatures Graph; daily and day-centered weekly; day-centered monthly